HewlettPackard/swarm-learning/docs/Troubleshooting.md

 ###### Check APLS status:
 Browse to autopass license server management console: https://192.168.1.102:5814/autopass

-For this explanation IP 192.168.1.102 is used – replace this IP address with your host system IP address ( Do NOT use localhost / 127.0.0.1)
+> NOTE: For this explanation IP 192.168.1.102 is used – replace this IP address with your license host system IP address (Do NOT use localhost / 127.0.0.1)
-5814 is the default port used for APLS.
+> 5814 is the default port used for APLS.

-This site can’t be reached: 192.168.1.102 refused to connect.
+If response is, this site can’t be reached: 192.168.1.102 refused to connect.
 It means Autopass server is not reachable means APLS is not running.
 Start run-apls script as mentioned above.

+Otherwise, In the login screen login using admin/ password.

-SSH command to use post forwarding if web access is not available in licenser server host.
+> NOTE: SSH command to use port forwarding if web access is not available in licenser server host.
-$ ssh -L 5814: 192.168.1.102 :5814 <username>@192.168.1.102 )
+> $ ssh -L 5814: 192.168.1.102 :5814 username@192.168.1.102 )

-In the login screen, login using admin/ password.

 ##### 2. Setting up Swarm License

 ###### Download the License: